Alumni Board of Directors

 - To increase the visibility of the School within the University.

 With YSN alumni widely scattered throughout the globe, the board has strived to initiate fellowship throughout the major hubs.
 Regional gatherings have been implemented throughout Boston, Seattle, San Francisco, to name a few.
 We welcome your company and involvement not just in New Haven, but all over the globe.
-Please let us know if you are interested in connecting with local alumni in your respective areas.
+Please let us know if you are interested in connecting with local alumni in your respective areas and discussing your work and professional development at one of our events by contacting email@example.com.

 Christa Hartch, ’02 RN, MSN